learn-co-curriculum/phase-0-the-dom-dev-tools/README.md

 ### Storing Node References in Variables

-`querySelector()` and the other methods we'll be learning about are expressions: they return a value (specifically, a DOM node).
-As such, we can save the results into a variable.
+Query methods like `querySelector()` and the other methods we'll be learning about are expressions: they return a value (specifically, a DOM node).
+As such, we can save the results of the query into a variable.
 For example:

 ```js
 const header = document.querySelector('h1');